Agricola – Family Edition

 Time Length and keeping them entertained

-So how do you keep the kids, big and small, entertained, when at the end of the day it’s a game about Farming?
+So how do you keep the kids entertained, when at the end of the day it’s a game about Farming?

 The components helped, not just admired by our kids, I must say also how beautifully this game is produced.

 The game is not just about pretty/cool components though.
 There is a nice balance of fun and competitiveness which comes when playing this game.
-The simple rules and dummy round really got my eldest into the game and before I knew it my son had more Pastures full of Animals than me!
+The simple rules and dummy round really got my eldest into the game.
+Before I knew it my son had more Pastures full of Animals than me!

 In a nutshell, once you get the round structure of this game, you cannot go wrong, its just what approach you take in trying to win the game by scoring the most points, and off course don’t forget to feed your people!!!